platformsh-workshops/django/docs/01-fundamentals.md

 <div align="center">
    <img title="a title" alt="Alt text" src="images/cluster-base.png" width="50%">
-   <p width="60%"><em>A cluster of containers, making up a Platform.sh environment.
+   <p width="60%"><strong>A service graph on Platform.sh for Django.</strong><em>A cluster of containers, making up a Platform.sh environment.
 In this workshop, and environment is made up of a single Router container for networking and request handling, an Application container using Python 3.9 that builds and deploys the Django app, and a PostgreSQL service container for the database.</em></p>
    <br/>
 </div>